 Here are a few of the most common questions you may have if your tooth breaks:

 Is a Broken Tooth an Emergency?

-Most often, you can wait to be seen by your dentist if you have a broken tooth.
+Most often, you can wait to be seen by your dentist if you have a cracked tooth.
 For example, if you bite down on something and part of it breaks off, then you can make an appointment with your dentist to be seen right away.
+In the meantime rinse your mouth out if you can before you see a dentist.
 However, if you have been hit in the face or suffered some type of trauma that left shards of the tooth in your gums or your tooth is cutting your tongue, you may need to go to the ER.